If you love warm bread fresh from the oven (with butter melting on top) as much as we do you'll find tons more homemade bread recipes here.

 - Add it to the yeast mixture.

-- Pour into the mixer.
+- Pour into the bowl of a stand mixer.

 - Add three cups of flour and mix until smooth, about 3 to 5 minutes on low speed of a stand mixer.